Stephboss9/-Light-and-Sound-Memory-Game/README.md

 # Pre-work - *Memory Game*

-**Memory Game** is a Light & Sound Memory game to apply for CodePath's SITE Program.
+**Memory Game** is a Light & Sound Memory game to apply for CodePath's SITE Program and Salesforce FTL program.

 Submitted by: **Stephane Mbenga**